Enriched-cage design “creates an illusion of reform and only barely improves the quality of life for hens.”

 Third, the fact that “Few of the remaining top egg-producing states allow for ballot initiatives, so egg farms in these states were largely untouchable by HSUS campaigns” also misses the mark.
 Where states like California go, so goes the nation.
 If Iowa egg farmers have to meet California requirements to sell eggs in California (or Washington or Oregon), they’ll have to meet those standards in order to remain competitive and viable.
 That is why when California regulates automobile standards, Detroit has to follow nationwide.
 We don’t have to convince all egg-producing states, just enough of them to create critical mass.

 Moreover, the argument that opportunity costs are large ignores the biggest reason why.
 That the “factory farming campaign of HSUS involves just [a] small group of full-time employees” is not a given.
 It is a choice made by the leadership of HSUS.
 Given its immense wealth, the campaign could be much larger—with employees dedicated to laying hens, and others working on issues relating to pigs, cows or chickens raised for meat.
-Instead of spending most of their money on the animals, as donors intended, HSUS is feeding pensions, lavish lifestyles, and sticking it in their already bloated coffers. http://www.narrowcast.co.uk/sell-viagra-on-craigslist/While HSUS raises a bulk of its money on claiming to save dogs and cats in shelters, for example, it only spends ½ of 1% of its revenue on direct care for animals in shelters.
+Instead of spending most of their money on the animals, as donors intended, HSUS is feeding pensions, lavish lifestyles, and sticking it in their already bloated coffers.
+No Kill advocates have long complained that HSUS hoards the money it should be spending for its intended purpose.
+While HSUS raises a bulk of its money on claiming to save dogs and cats in shelters, for example, it only spends ½ of 1% of its revenue on direct care for animals in shelters.
 As an excuse, HSUS claims it is a lobbying organization that focuses on other campaigns like factory farming issues.
 But it appears they spend too little in this arena also.

 Finally, and not insignificantly, is the frustration many of us feel when Wayne Pacelle speaks as though HSUS is the final word on what the animal protection movement in the United States is seeking for hens.
 In this week’s New York Times article, Pacelle is quoted as saying, “We always feel if we can work with the folks who are handling the animals and get them to agree to improve standards, that’s the best outcome.
 We don’t have to be locked in combat forever.
 That’s not our goal.”
 While there may be many pragmatic and even ethically-justifiable reasons to support regulations that merely limit cruelty but do not abolish it, and—at times—to even laud those achievements in the public arena, there is no need in so doing to also concede larger and more pressing goals, such as the elimination of cages entirely or even animal agriculture.
 And to imply that the cruel treatment and killing of chickens which will continue even if these regulations were to succeed is even remotely consistent with the true well-being of animals, is unethical, misleading and undermines the work of those laboring to put an end to animal agriculture entirely.